Support our work by becoming our Patron! Learn More

 4. Accidents in the Hotel Premises:

-The house doctor should be called immediately on the phone and informed the nature of the accident and condition of the guest or staff.
-The doctor's instructions must be followed immediately. the bleeding must be stopped by swabbing wounds with cotton wool and applying antiseptic or any lotion.
+The house doctor should be called immediately on the phone and informed of the nature of the accident and the condition of the guest or staff.
+The doctor’s instructions must be followed immediately. the bleeding must be stopped by swabbing wounds with cotton wool and applying antiseptic or any lotion.

 If a fracture is suspected the guest is not moved till the doctor arrives.
 Burns are to be treated with creams meant for the purpose.
-Water is never poured over the burns as this will surely lead to the blisters.
+Water is never poured over the burns as this will surely lead to blisters.
 The hotel should train security staff for this purpose.

 5. Vandalism: